Photochemistry: Organic photochemistry

-Examples of photochemical organic reactions are electrocyclic reactions, radical reactions, photoisomerization and Norrish reactions.
+Examples of photochemical organic reactions are electrocyclic reactions, radical reactions, photoisomerization, and Norrish reactions.

 Alkenes undergo many important reactions that proceed via a photon-induced π to π* transition.
-The first electronic excited state of an alkene lack the π-bond, so that rotation about the C-C bond is rapid and the molecule engages in reactions not observed thermally.
-These reactions include cis-trans isomerization, cycloaddition to other (ground state) alkene to give cyclobutane derivatives.
+The first electronic excited state of an alkene lacks the π-bond, so that rotation about the C–C bond is rapid and the molecule engages in reactions not observed thermally.
+These reactions include cis-trans isomerization and cycloaddition to other (ground state) alkene to give cyclobutane derivatives.
 The cis-trans isomerization of a (poly)alkene is involved in retinal, a component of the machinery of vision.
-The dimerization of alkenes is relevant to the photodamage of DNA, where thymine dimers are observed upon illuminating DNA to UV radiation.
+The dimerization of alkenes is relevant to the photodamage of DNA, where thymine dimers are observed upon illuminating DNA with UV radiation.
 Such dimers interfere with transcription.
-The beneficial effects of sunlight are associated with the photochemically induced retro-cyclization (decyclization) reaction of ergosterol to give vitamin D.

-In the DeMayo reaction, an alkene reacts with a 1,3-diketone reacts via its enol to yield a 1,5-diketone.
+The beneficial effects of sunlight are associated with the photochemically-induced retro-cyclization (decyclization) reaction of ergosterol to give vitamin D. In the DeMayo reaction, an alkene reacts with a 1,3-diketone reacts via its enol to yield a 1,5-diketone.
 Still another common photochemical reaction is Howard Zimmerman's di-π-methane rearrangement.

 In an industrial application, about 100,000 tonnes of benzyl chloride are prepared annually by the gas-phase photochemical reaction of toluene with chlorine.
-The light is absorbed by chlorine molecule, the low energy of this transition being indicated by the yellowish color of the gas.
+The light is absorbed by chlorine molecules, the low energy of this transition being indicated by the yellowish color of the gas.
 The photon induces homolysis of the Cl-Cl bond, and the resulting chlorine radical converts toluene to the benzyl radical: